Attendance Area Transfers - Procedures - 3131-P

 Students who move during the school year to another residence within the Mukilteo School District boundaries may apply to remain at their current school for the remainder of the school year.
 Such an application may be granted even though the school is designated as closed to transfer and the student does not exhibit behaviors listed under cause for denial/revocation of a transfer.

 If a transfer request is denied or revoked, the parent/guardian may appeal to the Executive Director of Secondary Education or the Executive Director of Elementary Education depending on grade level for review of the decision.
 Such an appeal must be in writing and be received within five (5) school business days from the day on which the denial/revocation notification was received by the parent/guardian and should include new facts that the student or parent/guardian believes are relevant to the transfer request.
 The student will be allowed to remain in school until a final determination is made, provided no disciplinary action is in effect or pending against the student.
-A final decision shall be communicated to the parent/guardian in writing within five (5) school business days and shall be final.
+A final decision will be communicated to the parent/guardian in writing within five (5) school business days and will be final.

 Board Policy 3216 Prohibition of Harassment, Intimidation, or Bullying